grpc/proposal/A3-channel-tracing.md

 ## Proposal

 To implement channel tracing, we will introduce a dedicated, in-memory tracing object that is owned by each channel and subchannel.
 We will add a new function to the grpc channel api that allows library users to retrieve all of the trace for the channel as a JSON or protobuf object.
 This returned trace will eventually be hooked into a UI, or exported through the ongoing grpcz project, where it could be used for debugging channel issues.
-The tracer will be enabled or disabled via a new channel argument.
+The tracer will be enabled or disabled via a new channel argument, GRPC_ARG_CHANNEL_TRACING.

 ### Format of Exported Data